 Adding Motion Sensing

 Adding a motion sensor is pretty simple.
 You can see it on the top of my mirror frame.
 The PIR sensor attaches to a pin of the RasPi according to instructions here.
+(PIR sensors are useful in lots of scenarios.
+You may want to look at Happy DIY Home).
 This particular method turns your Pi's HDMI on and off, not the screen itself.
 However, many screens have built-in power saving and if they don't receive a signal they automatically lower their power requirements.
 In my experience, the screen restarts pretty quickly when the sensor detects movement, but it may take a few seconds to reach optimum brightness.